 “Nikon Ambassadors are the most passionate and talented storytellers in the world.
 We are thrilled to add Cory Richards to this esteemed roster,” said Jay Vannatter, executive vice president, Nikon Inc. “His penchant for creating images and enduring extreme environments exemplifies why he chose the Nikon Z mirrorless camera system to accompany him; as he needs the most reliable and capable cameras and lenses in the world.”

-Richards’s journey as a Nikon Ambassador begins on his latest extreme expedition.
+Richards’s journey as a Nikon Ambassador began on his latest extreme expedition.
 Traveling to Tibet with fellow Nikon Ambassador Keith Ladzinzki, Richards will attempt to summit Everest for the second time.
 Moreover, he will do so without the aid of oxygen or porters.
 Moreover, he will attempt to set a new route to the top of the world.

 Nikon Expedition Gear